 Soon, locals will wear yukata (summer kimono), and pitch small outdoor markets with barbecues, dancing, and perhaps even drums.
 People in other areas of Japan might send floating lanterns down the river toward the end of Obon, or finish off the festivities with the bang of fireworks.

 After Obon, temperatures will start to drop, the air pressure shift, and autumn will swiftly descend.
 Obon is like the “last hurrah” of summer, a time to savor the sun and wild greenery before the harvesting of rice.

 Cleaning as we prepare for our family reunion makes me realize how far we’ve come in the months since we moved.
 While there are still plenty of projects left to complete, our house has a sense of “home”.

 I’ve become acclimated to country life.
 My husband’s work is starting to flourish, and so are the flowers in the garden.
-Masashi and I have also had the opportunity to meet local Christian believers.. even if rare in the backwoods.
+We have met new people.

 We are putting down roots, finding routine, and learning what it feels like to take things slow.

 In about a week, many Japanese will pay their respects during the Festival of the Dead.
 Yet in addition to remembrance of the deceased, there is a pulse of life, too.